 If my little girl got sick, I would hold her in my arms and rock her during the night.
 I watched her to make sure she was OK and sometimes I’d stay up most of the night between dozing to ensure her safety.
 I felt so helpless when my little girl got sick, and that’s an awful feeling to have as a mom.

 Being a nurse, I felt confident in the hospital around machines and medication to help people, but I was ignorant to natural remedies.
-All of my education and practice was on conventional medicine.
+All of my education and practice was in conventional medicine.

 The Day I Lived One of My Worst Nightmares

-As a nurse, I worried so much about my family.
-I felt like I knew too much about potential childhood illnesses.
+I worried so much about my family.
+I felt like I knew too much about potential illness and disease.

 And one day, I lived one of my worst nightmares!

 When my daughter was seven years old she developed a fever and didn’t look good at all.
 I took her to the doctor and we waited in the waiting room for nearly two hours.
 As she sat there, I watched my daughter look sicker and sicker.
 We found out it was the flu, and the doctor told me to give her Tylenol and bed rest.

 On the way home from the doctor, I looked in the rearview mirror and saw my daughter have a seizure in the car.
 Immediately, I pulled off the road and called 911.
 She was taken by ambulance to the local hospital where I worked.
 Before the ambulance took off, the paramedic had alerted me that they would only turn on the sirens if it got life-threatening.

 I will never forget the horror I felt as I was watched the lights flash as I followed in my car as closely as I could.
 Then, soon after, the ambulance lights turned to sirens and sped up.